2 Chainz: Legal issues

-At the age of 15, Epps was convicted of felony cocaine possession.
-On February 14, 2013, he was arrested in Maryland en route to a concert at UMES for marijuana possession.
+At the age of 15, Epps received a conviction for felony cocaine possession.
+On February 14, 2013, authorities arrested him in Maryland for marijuana possession while he was en route to a concert at UMES.
 He was then cited and released.

-On June 11, 2013, Epps was arrested while on board a departing flight at LAX airport for possession of a controlled substance after TSA agents found that his checked bag contained marijuana and promethazine.
-He was booked and charged with felony narcotics possession.
-Later that day he posted $10,000 bond and was released.
+On June 11, 2013, authorities arrested Epps while he was on board a departing flight at LAX airport for possession of a controlled substance.
+TSA agents discovered marijuana and promethazine in his checked bag.
+Authorities booked him and charged him with felony narcotics possession.
+Later that day, he posted a $10,000 bond and was released.
 He was due back in court on June 21, 2013.

-Two days previous, he was reportedly robbed at gunpoint outside a medical marijuana dispensary in San Francisco.
+Two days prior, reports indicated that he was reportedly robbed at gunpoint outside a medical marijuana dispensary in San Francisco.

 Just before midnight on August 21, 2013, Epps' tour bus was pulled over in Oklahoma City, Oklahoma, because the passenger side taillights were out.
 The arresting officer reported that he smelled marijuana and saw smoke through the open door of the bus after he had stopped and pulled over the bus.
 The driver of the bus shut the door and told officers he was not authorized to allow them on the bus.
 The officer said the marijuana smell gave him probable cause to search, but the driver refused to open the door.
 After many attempts to enter, the bus was towed with the men still aboard to the police training center in Oklahoma City.
-Officers obtained a search warrant and the 10 men, including Epps, got off the bus.
-Police discovered two semi-automatic pistols and a 12-gauge pump shotgun, along with some prescription painkillers and marijuana residue, on the tour bus according to papers filed at Oklahoma County district Court.
+The officers obtained a search warrant, and the 10 men, including Epps, got off the bus.
+Police discovered two semi-automatic pistols and a 12-gauge pump shotgun, along with some prescription painkillers and marijuana residue, on the tour bus according to papers filed at Oklahoma County District Court.

 Business ventures

-In October 2016, Epps opened a line of hoodies called CEO Millionaires or Create Every Opportunity Millionaires.
+In October 2016, Epps opened a line of hoodies called CEO Millionaires, or Create Every Opportunity Millionaires.
 He also has his own line of sweaters called "Dabbing Sweaters."

 On May 10, 2019, the Atlanta Hawks announced that 2 Chainz had acquired a minority ownership stake in the team's NBA G League affiliate, the College Park Skyhawks.